microsoft/vscode-docs/docs/cpp/config-mingw.md

     ![C/C++ extension](images/cpp/cpp-extension.png)

-1. Install Mingw-w64 via the SourceForge website.
-Click [Mingw-w64](https://sourceforge.net/projects/mingw-w64/files/Toolchains%20targetting%20Win32/Personal%20Builds/mingw-builds/installer/mingw-w64-install.exe/download) to download the Windows Mingw-w64 installer.
-    1. Run the installer.
-    1. For **Architecture** select **x86_64** and then select **Next**.
-    1. On the Installation Folder page, use the default installation folder.
-Copy the location as you will need it later.
-    1. Select **Next** to start the installation.
+1. Get the latest version of Mingw-w64 via [MSYS2](https://www.msys2.org/), which provides up-to-date native builds of GCC, Mingw-w64, and other helpful C++ tools and libraries.
+[Click here](https://github.com/msys2/msys2-installer/releases/download/2021-06-04/msys2-x86_64-20210604.exe) to download the MSYS2 installer.
+Then follow the instructions on the [MSYS2 website](https://www.msys2.org/) to install Mingw-w64.

 1. Add the path to your Mingw-w64 `bin` folder to the Windows `PATH` environment variable by using the following steps:
    1. In the Windows search bar, type 'settings' to open your Windows Settings.
    1. Search for **Edit environment variables for your account**.
    1. Choose the `Path` variable and then select **Edit**.
    1. Select **New** and add the Mingw-w64 destination folder path to the system path.
 The exact path depends on which version of Mingw-w64 you have installed and where you installed it.
-If you used the settings above to install Mingw-w64, then add this to the path: `C:\Program Files\mingw-w64\x86_64-8.1.0-posix-seh-rt_v6-rev0\mingw64\bin`.
+If you used the settings above to install Mingw-w64, then add this to the path: `C:\msys64\mingw64\bin`.
    1. Select **OK** to save the updated PATH.
 You will need to reopen any console windows for the new PATH location to be available.

 ### Check your MinGW installation